 For me, it’s donning my favorite pair of leggings and oversized sweater/shirt while I walk aimlessly around thrift stores with a venti white chocolate mocha frappuccino that I can’t finish.
 I know amazing mothers who dress to the nines every single day.
 I also know incredible mothers who wear leggings and the ever so popular “mom bun” on more than one occasion.

 I feel like social media has become both a blessing and a curse for mothers.
 It’s a place where we can find community, a place to share our worries, our concerns, and all of our joys and achievements…but it has also become a relentless breeding ground for bullies.
-Motherhood is hard enough without having people judge us for our appearances!
+Motherhood is hard enough without mom-shaming!
 We are now at the time where the whole world is connected through a screen and we must stand up for one another.
 It’s takes a village.
 We need one another to help get us through this amazing journey that is motherhood.
 I wont forget how valuable the internet was for me as a first time mom.
 All those late nights with the baby, I knew that I could post about how tired I was and there would be so many women who would stay up with me because we were all on the same boat.
 That’s the kind of support and encouragement we need.